Madriix/unrealircd-rpc-node/README.md

 if needed.

 I was inspired by the code [unrealircd-rpc-php](https://github.com/unrealircd/unrealircd-rpc-php) by copying.
-I use it on an irc-framework bot, it works well for ServerBan (add/del/list) and Message (send_privmsg, send_notice).
+I use it on an irc-framework bot, it works well for ServerBan (add/del/list) and Message (send_privmsg, send_notice, send_numeric).

 Commmands available (not all tested)